-2.1 REMPEC has recently collaborated with scientific institutions and has participated in the implementation of regional programmes, e.g. the MEDESS-4MS Project, aimed, inter alia, at developing decision support tools, such as oil spill forecasting models, and has established cooperation with several oceano-meteorological centres through the MONGOOS System to provide oil spill forecasting to all Mediterranean States.
-Within the MEDESS-4MS and other projects, REMPEC has also developed several decision support tools dealing with geographic information systems; decision support information on HNS transport; waste management; and others.
-In order to guarantee that the information and data gathered is reliable, a quality assurance programme for data collection and reporting should be established.
+2.1 REMPEC has recently collaborated with scientific institutions and has participated in the implementation of regional programmes, e.g. the Mediterranean Decision Support System for Marine Safety (MEDESS-4MS) Project, aimed, inter alia, at developing decision support tools, such as oil spill forecasting models, and has established cooperation with several oceano-meteorological centres through the Mediterranean Operational Network for the Global Ocean Observing System (MONGOOS) to provide oil spill forecasting to all Mediterranean States.
+Within the MEDESS-4MS Project and other projects, REMPEC has also developed several decision support tools dealing with geographic information systems; decision support information on HNS transport; waste management; and others.
+In order to guarantee that the information and data gathered are reliable, a quality assurance programme for data reporting and collection should be established in line with the EcAp Monitoring Programme, hence the Integrated Monitoring and Assessment Programme of the Mediterranean Sea and Coast and Related Assessment Criteria (IMAP), adopted through Decision IG.22/7 by the Nineteenth Ordinary Meeting of the Contracting Parties to the Barcelona Convention and its Protocols (COP 19), which was held in Athens, Greece, from 9 to 12 February 2016 (UNEP(DEPI)/MED IG.22/28).

-2.2 To ensure maximum efficiency, such decision support tools should be computerized and, therefore, a new IT-based system should be made available to the competent national authorities of the Contracting Parties, taking into account national or regional initiatives in this field.
+2.2 To ensure maximum efficiency, such decision support tools should be computerised and, therefore, a new IT-based system should be made available to the competent national authorities of the Contracting Parties to the Barcelona Convention, taking into account national or regional initiatives in this field.
 To that extent, the development of an appropriate IT-based decision support system and a two-day seminar to be held in Malta with two participants per country to train them in the use of the IT system have been budgeted under the Regional Strategy (2016-2021).